spnge/sponge-project/docs/sponge-tech.md

 ### data service

 A `sponge` object includes a single data service.
-Conceptually, a data service is a consumer of input document streams and a generator of output document streams.
-Generally, if an input document has an id field, and a document with that id hsa already been persisted by the data service, the existing document is updated; otherwise, the input document is added to the persisted store.
+Conceptually, a data service is a consumer of input document streams and a producer of output document streams.
+Generally, if an input document has an id field, and a document with that id has already been persisted by the data service, the existing document is updated; otherwise, the input document is added to the persisted store.

 Internally, a data service is likely to be implemented on a database.
 A no-sql document store such as Mongo is a natural fit for the sponge data model.